-- Pursuant to the provisions of the Regulations of the Board of Directors, the actions of the Chairman must always be in accordance with the guidelines and criteria established by the shareholders at the General Shareholders' Meeting and by the Board of Directors and its Committees. - Likewise, all agreements or decisions of particular significance for the Company must be previously submitted for the approval of the Board of Directors or the relevant Board Committee, as the case may be. - The Board of Directors reserves the power to approve: the general policies and strategies of the Company; the evaluation of the Board, its Committees and its Chairman; the appointment of senior executive officers, as well as the compensation policy for Directors and senior executive officers; and strategic investments. - In addition, reports and proposals from the different Board Committees are required for the adoption of certain resolutions. - It is important to note that the Chairman does not hold the casting vote within the Board of Directors. - The Board of Directors of the Company, at its meeting held on December 19, 2007, agreed to appoint Mr. Julio Linares López as the Chief Executive (Chief Operating Officer) of Telefónica, S.A., reporting directly to the Chairman and with responsibility over all of Telefónica Group's Business Units.
+- Pursuant to the provisions of the Regulations of the Board of Directors, the actions of the Chairman must follow the criteria established by the General Shareholders' Meeting, the Board of Directors and the Board Committees at all times. - Likewise, all agreements or decisions of particular significance for the Company must be previously submitted for the approval of the Board of Directors or the relevant Board Committee, as the case may be. - The Board of Directors reserves the power to approve: the general policies and strategies of the Company; the evaluation of the Board, its Committees and its Chairman; the appointment of senior executive officers, as well as the compensation policy for Directors and senior executive officers; and strategic investments. - In addition, reports and proposals from the different Board Committees are required for the adoption of certain resolutions. - It is important to emphasize that the Chairman does not hold the casting vote within the Board of Directors. - The Board of Directors of the Company, at its meeting held on December 19, 2007, agreed to appoint Mr. Julio Linares López as the Chief Executive (Chief Operating Officer) of Telefónica, S.A., reporting directly to the Chairman and with responsibility over all of Telefónica Group's Business Units.
+On September 17, 2012, Julio Linares López was replaced as the Company's Chief Operating Officer by the director José María Álvarez-Pallete.